-The Benefit Sharing Plan will be made known once the Initiative for Emissions Reduction in Mexico has been approved by the Carbon Fund and after the Emissions Reduction Payment Agreement (ERPA) has been signed168.
-As mentioned in the previous section, the benefit sharing shall be carried out at 3 levels according to a formula, which will be described in the Plan.
+The Benefit Sharing Plan will be made known once the Initiative for Emissions Reduction in Mexico has been approved by the Carbon Fund and after the Emissions Reduction Payment Agreement (ERPA) has been signed 172.
+As mentioned in the previous section, the benefit sharing shall be carried out at 3 levels according to a formula, which is described in the Plan.

-In addition, the Plan shall provide details about the financial mechanism by means of which payment shall be received for results of the Carbon Fund and how this payment will be transferred from national level to state
+In addition, the Plan details the financial mechanism by means of which payment shall be received for results of the Carbon Fund and how this payment will be transferred from national level to state level.
+In the same way, it stipulates the guidelines/standards for good practices with which the state funds or trusts must comply.